RickStrahl/Westwind.QueueMessageManager/Readme.md

 ```

 ###Configuration###
-The QueueMessageManager works with Sql Server to handle queue messaging.
-By
+The QueueMessageManager works with a database data store to handle queue messaging.
+Currently Sql Server is supported and we're working on a MongoDb version.
-default the QueueMessageManager uses configuration settings that are stored in the
+By default the QueueMessageManager uses configuration settings that are stored
-configuration file where you specify relevant settings:
+in the configuration file where you specify relevant settings:

 ```xml
 <QueueManagerConfiguration>